govuk-one-login/ipv-cri-f2f-front/README.md

 The frontend can be configured to use this mock server through two environment variables:

-- `NODE_ENV = development` - this enables a middleware that passes the `x-scenario-id` header from web requests through to the API
+- `NODE_ENV=development` - this enables a middleware that passes the `x-scenario-id` header from web requests through to the API
-- `API_BASE_URL = http://localhost:8090` - this points the frontend at the Wiremock instance
+- `API_BASE_URL=http://localhost:8090` - this points the frontend at the Wiremock instance

 A browser extension, such as [Mod Header](https://modheader.com/), can be used to set the value of this header in a web browser.